Tax planning may well be a year-round job, but the fourth and final quarter of the year is where the rubber meets the road.

 Those who earned more income this year may be able to lower their tax liability by accelerating deductions and deferring compensation income where possible.

-For cash-basis taxpayers who report income and deductions in the year they are received, which is the case for most employees, some payroll departments are willing to distribute year-end bonuses on or after Jan.
-1, 2018.
+For cash-basis taxpayers who report income and deductions in the year they are received, which is the case for most employees, some payroll departments may be willing to distribute year-end bonuses on or after Jan.
+1, 2023.
 Additionally, it may be possible to exercise nonqualified stock options next year instead of this year.

 Those who invoice for services rendered may also wish to hold off for an extra couple of weeks to ensure that payment will be received in the new year.

-Another tactic some people use to potentially lower their tax bill, if they are charitably inclined, is to donate appreciated stock or securities to a qualified charity, which generally yields a tax deduction equal to the full market value as long as the asset was owned for at least a year.
+Another tactic some people use to potentially lower their tax bill, if they are charitably inclined, is to donate appreciated stock or securities to a qualified charity, which generally yields a tax deduction equal to the full market value (up to certain limits) as long as the asset was owned for at least a year.
+(Learn more: Using life insurance for charity)

 Investors should be cautious about using this strategy, tax professionals point out.